 With both traders and buyers preparing year-round for this event, the Fête de la Brocante Le Landeron is obviously the pinnacle of antique collections in Switzerland.
-The types of items that can be found at the Fête de la Brocante Le Landeron are incredibly wide ranging and it is not just antiques for sale.
+The types of items that can be found at the Fête de la Brocante Le Landeron are incredibly wide-ranging and it is not just antique for sale.
 Every kind of household item from random knick-knacks to furniture is for sale, alongside quality vintage goods.

 Where: Le Landeron, 2525 Switzerland

-The Rendez-vous international de la Curiosité et de la Brocante de Durtal is one of the last outdoor antiques fair of this scale and quality in western France, and one of the few remaining in the country.
-Bargain hunters come as far as Spain, Italy, Germany, Belgium, Netherlands, the UK, the US and even Japan to attend this event, and try their luck at bringing home something unique.
+The Rendez-vous international de la Curiosité et de la Brocante de Durtal is one of the last outdoor antique fair of this scale and quality in western France, and one of the few remaining in the country.
+Bargain hunters come as far as Spain, Italy, Germany, Belgium, Netherlands, the UK, the US, and even Japan to attend this event and try their luck at bringing home something unique.

 #8 Autumn Flea Markets in Europe: Foire de Chatou (France)

 Formerly known as the Foire à la Brocante et aux Jambons (Flea market and Hams Fair), the Foire de Chatou Antiques Fair also highlights French gastronomy.
-Dozens of farmers from around France offer a rich gastronomic journey too all visitors: while pig and deli remain in the spotlight, other traditional French products, such as oysters, foie gras and wine can be enjoyed on site.
+Dozens of farmers from around France offer a rich gastronomic journey to all visitors: while pig and deli remain in the spotlight, other traditional French products, such as oysters, foie gras, and wine can be enjoyed on site.

 #7 Autumn Flea Markets in Europe: I Grandi mercati di Cherasco (Italy)

-The Grandi mercati di Cherasco is a huge antiques market, with more than 600 vendors attending and selling their wares over 5km of sidewalk, and 25,000 visitors.
-This antique market owes its fame and fortune to the enchanting setting: a beautifully preserved historic town center full of art, culture and respect for the past, which makes a perfect setting for an antique market.
+The Grandi mercati di Cherasco is a huge antique market, with more than 600 vendors attending and selling their wares over 5km of the sidewalk, and 25,000 visitors.
+This antique market owes its fame and fortune to the enchanting setting: a beautifully preserved historic town center full of art, culture, and respect for the past, which makes a perfect setting for an antique market.